SSblackboard/wellbowledshane/src/content/blog/thoughts-–-it-is-what-it-is….md

 ---
-title: "Thoughts – It is, What It Is… "
+title: "It is, What It Is… "
 heroImage: ../../assets/images/optimism.png
 category: Thoughts
 description: "Have you ever had a saying, that irritates you.
 I mean a saying